Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 cd tests/exercise4/getting_started
 ```

-In this directory there should be two files
+In this directory there should be two files: ```example_test.py``` our job file and ```example_testscript.py``` our Testcase.
+Examine both files and get familiar with how they're setup.

-Now all that's left to do is to run our testcase.
+Once your familiar with how the testcase works, now all that's left to do is to run our testcase.
 In pyATS there are two ways to run a typical pyATS script:

 * Through pyats run job, which generates log and archives through the pyATS framework which can be viewed and inspected
 * As standalone, and prints results to screen.

-We'll use the
+We'll use the pyATS run job command for this example by running the below

 ```bash
 pyats run job example_test.py